 Some gyms have yoga classes a few times a week in many countries, but most gyms don’t.
 Yoga isn’t nearly as popular as spinning or Zumba in many countries.
 Plus, the quality of yoga instructors you’ll find at gyms outside the United States varies wildly.
 I haven’t been impressed.
 You’re unlikely to locate the quality of Lifetime Fitness yoga teachers at a traditional gym class outside the U.S.

 My options were limited.
 I needed to find a way to travel with a yoga mat.
 I like to stretch and do morning yoga.
 It’s a part of my morning routine when possible.
 Yoga is an excellent way to get the blood flowing, wake the mind up for the day, and offers a myriad of health benefits.
 All you need is a mat and a computer, as YouTube provides many great 20-30 minute yoga workout videos.

 By doing yoga at home, you save time and money.
 No need to search for a studio.
-No need to pay a hefty fee.
+Definitely no need to pay a hefty fee.
 No need to only join gyms that offer yoga.
 YouTube yoga is absolutely free.
 Just roll out your mat and press play.

 How to Travel With a Yoga Mat

 Luckily, I figured out how to travel with a yoga mat.
 It’s actually incredibly easy to travel with a yoga mat – if you have the right type of yoga mat.
 A typical yoga mat cannot be folded up.
 You have to roll it up, and the end result is an object that would take up a lot of space.